Solitarju/vrchat-api-library/README.md

 All dates in this document are formatted as DD-MM-YYYY.

-- v1.2.6 (22/10/2023)
+- v1.2.6 (06/12/2023)
   - Started refactoring API response handling.
 (Creating classes and patching the API responses, UsersApi complete so far with one minor thing to work out)
-  - Updated User Agent parameters & contact information and made version update automatically with package.json as it's impractical to manually change the hard code each time.
+  - Updated User Agent parameters & contact information and made version update automatically with package.json, as it's impractical to manually change the hard code each time.
+  - Slight README improvements.

 - v1.2.5 (16/10/2023)
   - Fixed missing Enums import for GenerateParamater function in Util class.